ayunker/ayunker.github.io/_posts/2020-05-15-my-cafecito-recipe.md

    of the pressure release valve, about 280 grams.
 4. Screw the top of the pot on to the base.
 Be firm, yet gentle.
 5. Put the moka pot on the stove, on the smallest burner.
 Pop the lid open, and set the heat to medium-low.
+For us this is #4-5 out of 10, but YSMV (Your Stove May Vary).
 6. Watch the liquid goodness start streaming out.
 There's a balance here, too slow and you'll want to turn up the heat.
 But if it's coming too fast and spurting coffee, it's too hot and you'll want to turn the heat down.